 The relative strength of ozone is expressed as a percentage of concentration by weight; 0.5 to 1.7% for dried air and 1.0 to 6.0% for oxygen air.
-This percentage relates to the amount of ozone in the discharged air as this air is not 100% ozone.
+In fact, this percentage relates to the amount of ozone in the discharged air as this air is not 100% ozone.

-Ozone is a much more powerful oxidizer than chlorine, and efficiently oxidizes organics that cause taste, odour and colour problems without leaving a high residual.
+Ozone is a much more powerful oxidizer than chlorine, and efficiently oxidizes organics that cause taste, odor, and color problems without leaving a high residual.
 Ozone oxidizes and precipitates many metals and destroys some pesticides without leaving a trace.
-It also functions as a preoxidiser of iron, manganese and sulfide compounds, allowing for their removal by direct filtration.
-Contact times are 1 to 6 minutes for common contaminants – ozone has a half life of 22 minutes in water.
+It also functions as a pre oxidizer of iron, manganese, and sulfide compounds, allowing for their removal by direct filtration.
+Contact times are 1 to 6 minutes for common contaminants – ozone has a half-life of 22 minutes in water.

-There are two type of system which use different feed gas, either dry air or PSA oxygen.
+There are two types of systems that use different feed gas, either dry air or PSA oxygen.
 A higher ozone output and concentration can be attained using PSA oxygen.

-Feed gas air is dried using either replaceable or heat-regenerative desiccant.
-This can be either built in to the unit or as a separate module.
+Feed gas air is dried using either a replaceable or heat-regenerative desiccant.
+This can be either built into the unit or as a separate module.

-Ozone is transferred into water either by venturi (vacuum) or diffusion.
-Diffusers are used when long term, passive contact is required e.g. water treatment.
+Ozone is transferred into the water either by venturi (vacuum) or diffusion.
+Diffusers are used when long-term, passive contact is required e.g. water treatment.
 Venturi systems are used where smaller volumes of water are involved and precise dosages must be maintained e.g. bottle washing and bottled water.

 As with UV WTU, there is a minimum amount of information required to ensure a system is effective.

-There are two distinct type of application – single pass and recirculating.
+There is two distinct type of application – single pass and recirculating.

-Recirculating systems are fruit and veg. washing, cooling towers, etc. where extra ozone can be added so the ozone level remains constant.
+Recirculating systems are fruit and veg. washing, cooling towers, etc. where extra ozone can be added to the ozone level remains constant.

-Dissolved ozone monitors are used to analyse water inline and add ozone when required.
+Dissolved ozone monitors are used to analyze water inline and add ozone when required.

 The basic information required is as follows: